sixiangdeweicao/6Gen-optimization/README.md

-# 6Gen-optimization
+### 6Gen-optimization
-cluster in liner
+cluster in liner to find high density area and generate target addresses